 Bullhorn is built for staffing and recruiting agencies, where automation supports high volumes of candidates, client management, and placements.

-Automation helps reduce administrative work while maintaining visibility into submissions, placements, and client relationships.
+Automation helps cut admin work while keeping clear view into submissions, placements, and client relationships.

 Key Capabilities